apollographql/apollo-client/.api-reports/api-report-utilities.md

 // src/cache/inmemory/types.ts:139:3 - (ae-forgotten-export) The symbol "KeyFieldsFunction" needs to be exported by the entry point index.d.ts
 // src/cache/inmemory/writeToStore.ts:65:7 - (ae-forgotten-export) The symbol "MergeTree" needs to be exported by the entry point index.d.ts
 // src/core/LocalState.ts:71:3 - (ae-forgotten-export) The symbol "ApolloClient" needs to be exported by the entry point index.d.ts
-// src/core/ObservableQuery.ts:113:5 - (ae-forgotten-export) The symbol "QueryManager" needs to be exported by the entry point index.d.ts
+// src/core/ObservableQuery.ts:116:5 - (ae-forgotten-export) The symbol "QueryManager" needs to be exported by the entry point index.d.ts
-// src/core/ObservableQuery.ts:114:5 - (ae-forgotten-export) The symbol "QueryInfo" needs to be exported by the entry point index.d.ts
+// src/core/ObservableQuery.ts:117:5 - (ae-forgotten-export) The symbol "QueryInfo" needs to be exported by the entry point index.d.ts
 // src/core/QueryManager.ts:124:5 - (ae-forgotten-export) The symbol "MutationStoreValue" needs to be exported by the entry point index.d.ts
 // src/core/QueryManager.ts:158:5 - (ae-forgotten-export) The symbol "LocalState" needs to be exported by the entry point index.d.ts
 // src/core/QueryManager.ts:399:7 - (ae-forgotten-export) The symbol "UpdateQueries" needs to be exported by the entry point index.d.ts
-// src/core/types.ts:154:3 - (ae-forgotten-export) The symbol "ApolloError" needs to be exported by the entry point index.d.ts
-// src/core/types.ts:156:3 - (ae-forgotten-export) The symbol "NetworkStatus" needs to be exported by the entry point index.d.ts
 // src/core/types.ts:174:3 - (ae-forgotten-export) The symbol "MutationQueryReducer" needs to be exported by the entry point index.d.ts
-// src/core/types.ts:201:5 - (ae-forgotten-export) The symbol "Resolver" needs to be exported by the entry point index.d.ts
+// src/core/types.ts:203:5 - (ae-forgotten-export) The symbol "Resolver" needs to be exported by the entry point index.d.ts
-// src/core/watchQueryOptions.ts:277:3 - (ae-forgotten-export) The symbol "UpdateQueryFn" needs to be exported by the entry point index.d.ts
+// src/core/watchQueryOptions.ts:269:2 - (ae-forgotten-export) The symbol "IgnoreModifier" needs to be exported by the entry point index.d.ts
-// src/core/watchQueryOptions.ts:316:3 - (ae-forgotten-export) The symbol "IgnoreModifier" needs to be exported by the entry point index.d.ts
+// src/core/watchQueryOptions.ts:269:2 - (ae-forgotten-export) The symbol "UpdateQueryFn" needs to be exported by the entry point index.d.ts
 // src/utilities/graphql/storeUtils.ts:226:12 - (ae-forgotten-export) The symbol "storeKeyNameStringify" needs to be exported by the entry point index.d.ts
 // src/utilities/policies/pagination.ts:76:3 - (ae-forgotten-export) The symbol "TRelayEdge" needs to be exported by the entry point index.d.ts
 // src/utilities/policies/pagination.ts:77:3 - (ae-forgotten-export) The symbol "TRelayPageInfo" needs to be exported by the entry point index.d.ts